-The problem is, what address will they do it with?
+The problem is, what email address will they sign up with?

 If they’re jerks, they may just mark you as spam so they don’t have to see you again, rather than take the “trouble” of unsubscribing.
 It happens.

 You can’t make anyone pay attention to you in the virtual world.
-You can’t trick them into it either, at least not for more than a few seconds.
+Content editors can’t trick them into it either, at least not for more than a few seconds.

 Some of the smartest traditional advertising writers figured this out a long time ago.
-They created advertising that didn’t look like advertising . . . advertising that was inherently useful.
+These copywriters created advertising that didn’t look like advertising … advertising that was inherently useful.

-Make your advertising too valuable to throw away
+To avoid bad email marketing, make your advertising too valuable to throw away.

 It’s funny how many of our moms’ and grandmas’ most-treasured recipes came from the back of product boxes.

 Food packagers know that recipes are irresistible.
-Human beings are an omnivorous and naturally curious creature.
+Human beings are naturally curious creatures.
 We enjoy novelty.
 We benefit from eating a variety of foods.

 Put simply, we want something new for dinner.